 The police department offers many tools to help you in maintaining your Neighborhood Watch Program.
 Among the more popular are the monthly captain meeting, CrimeReports.com, Meet an Officer, guest speakers and this Web site.

-Each month, the police department hosts a captain meeting the First Tuesday of the month (except August).
+Each month, the police department hosts a captain meeting the First Thursday of the month.
+(There are few exceptions to this rule).
 In this meeting you receive all of the information that is critical to report back to your individual groups.
 Each meeting will have a presenter, or present on a topic related to crime prevention education.
 These topics range from personal safety, to when to call 911.